 They are aware of the direct and indirect competitors, but if a product has too many phantom competitors, and if the product is going to be ignored, then the product will have a very short product life cycle.
 Against phantom competitors, you need large scale action and involvement of entities like the government, or a change in trend and people movement.

-So the above are the three types of competitions that exist.
-You can defeat one of them, tackle the second, but against the third, any action taken by you will not necessarily give positive results.
+So the above are the three types of competition that exist.
+You can defeat one of them, tackle the second, but against the third, any action taken by you will not necessarily give positive results against your competitors or competition.